EmeraldWither/AbilitesManhunt/README.md

 ----------------------------------------------------------

 This is a plugin which takes a new take on Manhunt.
-With 7 planned abilities, it will elevate the manhunt genre.
+With 8 abilities, it will elevate the manhunt genre.

 ~~You can see the planned features timeline here: https://github.com/EmeraldWither/AbilitesManhunt/projects/1~~